 Also, the logical combination of multiple certificate whitelists is possible in general.
-A combination of certificate whitelists may be advantageous for instance in an intersubstation communication scenario.
+The general concept of structured definition of access control policies by logically combining partial access control policies has been described, e.g., by [30].
+A combination of certificate whitelists may be advantageous for instance in an inter-substation communication scenario.
 Here, a first certificate whitelist may be provided for the substation internal communication, and a second one for inter-substation communication.
-The final certificate whitelist for each purpose may be defined by a logical combination of whitelists to ease the certificate whitelist administration and the handling for the field device.
+The final certificate whitelist for each purpose may be defined by a logical combination of whitelists to ease the certificate whitelist administration, and the handling for the field device.
 This might be done by logical OR, AND, or XOR combinations of the certificate whitelists.
 This logical combination can be realized in different ways: The field devices themselves can check against multiple certificate whitelists.
 A logical expression is configured that defines the logical combination of the certificate whitelists to be applied.
-As the defined certificate whitelist structure shown in Fig. 2 allows the encapsulation of multiple certificate whitelists within a single data structure, an enhancement of this data structure could indicate the logical combination of the whitelist entries using the extension option.
+As the defined certificate whitelist structure shown in Fig. 4 allows the encapsulation of multiple certificate whitelists within a single data structure, an enhancement of this data structure could indicate the logical combination of the whitelist entries using the extension option.

 A further alternative would be the preparation of device specific certificate whitelists by a centralized infrastructure component that determines the result of the logical combination of different certificate whitelists before distributing the actual certificate whitelist to the end points.
 This puts more effort on the centralized component, but keeps the effort low for the field device.
 The assumption here is that the certificate whitelist for a single endpoint is rather short compared to substation wide certificate whitelists containing all allowed (engineered) combinations of communication associations.

-The structure defined in Fig.2 also allows to use different matching criteria for the certificate.
-While the serial number and issuer or the fingerprint are straight forward, the utilizatin of the public key fingerprint provides another degree of freedom.
+The structure defined in Fig. 4 also allows using different matching criteria for the certificate.
+While the serial number, and issuer, or the fingerprint are straight forward, the utilization of the public key fingerprint provides another degree of freedom.
 This approach allows even for updating certificates (assumed the public key stays the same) without changing the CWL.
 This decouples the certificate life cycle management from the access security policy management of certificates in automation environments.